andrerahardjo97/discord-sticky-message-bot/README.md

   },
 });
 ```
-I define the gateway intents because this bot only use message event.
+I define the Gateway Intents because this bot only use message event.
 There's no use to listen to other event.
 <br />
 <br />